Rank Jumps and Growth of Shafarevich--Tate Groups for Elliptic Curves in $\mathbb{Z}/p\mathbb{Z}$-Extensions: Growth of Shafarevich--Tate groups in cyclic extensions

 \section{Growth of Shafarevich--Tate groups in cyclic extensions}

 In this section, we study the growth of the Shafarevich--Tate group.
 First, when $p=2$ we prove an effective version of Matsuno's theorem (see Theorem \ref{prop B mat09}).

-When $p\neq 2$, it was shown by Clark and Sharif that there exists a degree-$p$ extension over $\Q$, not necessarily Galois such that the $p$-rank of the Shafarevich--Tate group becomes arbitrarily large.
+When $p\neq 2$, it was shown by Clark and Sharif (see \cite[Theorem~3]{CS10}) that there exists a degree-$p$ extension over $\Q$, not necessarily Galois such that the $p$-rank of the Shafarevich--Tate group becomes arbitrarily large.
 We study the possibility of improving this result to Galois degree-$p$ extensions.

 \begin{Defi} Let $p$ be any prime.
 Fix an elliptic curve $E_{/\Q}$ with good reduction at $p$.
 Let $K/\Q$ be a cyclic degree-$p$ extension.
-Define the set $T_{E/K}$ to be the set of primes in $K$ above $\ell(\neq p)$ satisfying either of the following properties \begin{enumerate}[(i)] \item $\ell$ is a prime of good reduction of $E$ which is ramified in $K/\Q$ and $E(\Q_{\ell})$ contains an element of order $p$. \item $\ell$ is a prime of split multiplicative reduction which is inert in $K/\Q$ and the Tamagawa number $c_{\ell}$ is divisible by $p$. \end{enumerate} \end{Defi}
+Define the set $T_{E/K}$ to be the set of primes in $K$ above $\ell(\neq p)$ satisfying either of the following properties \begin{enumerate}[\textup{(}i\textup{)}] \item $\ell$ is a prime of good reduction of $E$ which is ramified in $K/\Q$ and $E(\Q_{\ell})$ contains an element of order $p$. \item $\ell$ is a prime of split multiplicative reduction which is inert in $K/\Q$ and the Tamagawa number $c_{\ell}$ is divisible by $p$. \end{enumerate} \end{Defi}

 \begin{Defi} Let $G$ be an abelian group.
 Define the \emph{$p$-rank} of $G$ as

 \end{Defi} The following lemma plays a key role in answering questions pertaining to both sections. \begin{Lemma} With notation as above,